nhcooper123/pinniped-macro/README.md

 Code for the biogeographical analyses is within the `biogeography/` folder

 ### Data
-All cleaned data are available from the [NHM Data Portal](), but also within the  `data/`  and `raw-data` folders/.
+All data are available from the [NHM Data Portal](https://doi.org/10.5519/vmbrpkuq), but also within the  `data/`  and `raw-data/` folders.

-If you use the cleaned data please cite as follows:
+If you use the data please cite as follows:
->
+>  Travis Park; Gustavo Burin; Graham J Slater; Natalie Cooper (2022).
+Data from the "Back to the water" project [Data set].
+Natural History Museum.

 ### Analyses